dvci/health_cards/lib/USAGE.md

 ## Creating/Using a Health Card

-HealthCards encapsulate a JWS in order to faciliate the use of the data by systems that want to use/evaluate a card.
+HealthCards encapsulate a data in a JWS in order to faciliate the use of the data by systems that want to use/evaluate a card.

 ```